Designing the Ripple Opener

 Cracking open a sealed bottle has always felt like a small, but celebratory, ritual.
 We wanted to honor that ritual with a tool that quietly reflected the momentary joy of that action.

-Similar to the Jack Puzzle, we wanted to work with an existing bar stock — in this case, 5/8" diameter stainless steel bar — which we found the have the best weight and hand feel.
+Similar to the Jack Puzzle, we wanted to work with an existing bar stock — in this case, 5/8" diameter stainless steel bar

 In our hunt for a domestic manufacturer capable of producing the tight tolerances that our Jack Puzzle required, we were introduced to a machine shop in Wisconsin that specializes in high precision milling and turning.
 We worked closely with their lead engineer to develop an understanding of their efficiencies and areas of expertise.